TWC Aviation: Acquisition

 In 2010, TWC Aviation acquired ACM Aviation Services, an aircraft management and charter company founded in 1981 by Mike Markkula, the entrepreneur and investor who helped launch Apple Computer.
 This acquisition effectively doubled the size of the company, and added operations centers in San Jose, California, and White Plains, New York.

 In April 2015 TWC was purchased by Landmark Aviation and became a wholly owned subsidiary of Landmark.

 TWC Aviation has recently expanded into the increasingly affluent Asian market, particularly the Greater China Region, comprising Hong Kong, Macau, Taiwan and mainland China.
 In March 2012, the company announced a strategic alliance with Hong Kong-based Sino Jet Management Limited.
 Under the terms of the agreement, TWC Aviation is the exclusive operator for Sino Jet's charter services throughout the Asia-Pacific region, and Sino Jet is TWC Aviation's exclusive marketing agent in Asia.

 TWC Aviation ranked 3,668 on the 2011 “Inc. 5000” list of America's fastest growing companies (Inc. Magazine, August 2011), and was named the 35th Fastest Growing Private Company in Los Angeles by the Los Angeles Business Journal (November 2011).
 In 2011, TWC Aviation earned an NBAA Commercial Business Flying Safety Award from the National Business Aviation Association for 26,838 accident-free hours over 11 years.

-Services

-TWC Aviation provides aircraft management, jet charter, jet membership, aircraft sales, aircraft acquisitions, aircraft management, and consulting services to corporations and high-net-worth individuals.
-Managed aircraft are based in the United States, the United Kingdom, Hong Kong, and Singapore, and operate under the company's FAA FAR Part 135 Air Carrier Certificate.
-The company is registered to the International Standard for Business Aviation Operations (IS-BAO) by the nonprofit International Business Aviation Council, registered to the ACSF Industry Audit Standard (IAS) by the nonprofit Air Charter Safety Foundation. and audited and certified by independent aviation safety organizations, including Wyvern Consulting, Ltd.